alternet/alternet.ml/tools/src/site/markdown/properties.md

 Except for renaming, always write classes with their fully qualified name.
 The Java source generated will take care of classes to import or not.

 The directives `. = @Adapter.map()` are strings that may refer to other types ; those other types have to be explicitly imported with the `. = !org.acme.Foo` directive.
+Even when a type is explicitly imported, its name must be fully qualified in `$` references.

 <a name="generator"></a>